BeeHiveJava/nativewindowlib/README.md

 # nativewindowlib

 A library to work with native windows on the Windows operating system.
 It was first started by redpois0n, I decided to continue on it and add more features.
 I also removed the JNA dependency and made it run using JNI.
 Let's hope we can merge the two repositories in the future ;).
+I aimed this to be as simple as possible, as many people struggle using native code with Java.
+Just add this jar to your classpath and start using it!

+# Download
+The download link can be found [here] (https://github.com/U2ForMeJava/nativewindowlib/releases/download/1.0/1.0.jar).

 ## Examples